 Johnny needs more than a village now.
 Johnny needs a home.

-Before I left for my Colorado vacation, I learned that his group home placement is discharging him and that Johnny is slated for independent living.
+Before I left for my Colorado vacation, I learned that his current placement is discharging him and that Johnny is slated for independent living.
 Independent living at 16.
-For a special education kid.
 I do not have to know this child all that well to know that he does not have a snowball’s chance in hell of succeeding on this plan.